AxellH/lbaction-npm/README.md

 ## Installation

-Clone/download this repository's master and double-click the *NPM.lnbaction*.
+Clone/download this repository's master and double-click the *NPM.lbaction*.
 LaunchBar will then prompt you, whether you'd want to install it.

 ## Usage